franky2003/python-internship/README.md

 ## 18) Password Manager
 This is a simple password manager program implemented in Python using the tkinter library for the GUI.
 It allows users to generate and store passwords for their Gmail or any accounts.

+## 19) Basic Calculator using Tkinter
+This is a simple Python program which performs basic arithmetic operations with the help of Python GUI.